 - The DiJulius Group – Changing the world by creating a customer service revolution.

-Now, what is the customer service vision statement?
+Now, what is the customer experience action statement?
 It tells exactly what type of customer service you want your company to provide to its customers.

 Think of a mission statement for a professional football team (certainly not the Cleveland Browns).
 Is it to win the Super Bowl?
 However, that is not what the offense or defense says in the huddle: “Let’s win the Super Bowl, ready break.”

 Winning the Super Bowl is a result, not the action.
-The Customer service vision statement is the actionable play.
+The customer experience action statement is the actionable play.
 This is the one statement I want every employee in the organization to be able to recite and know backwards and forwards.

-The Customer Service Vision is what each and every employee, regardless of department, level, or pay grade, has to deliver to every Customer every time, that provides a meaningful purpose for your employees.
+The Customer Service Vision is what each and every employee–regardless of department, level, or pay grade–has to deliver to every Customer every time.
+It is what provides a meaningful purpose for your employees.

-Keys to a Great Customer service vision statement
+Keys to a Great Customer Experience Action Statement

-Make sure your Customer service vision statement has each key characteristic.
+Make sure your customer experience action statement has each key characteristic:

 What can be improved in how we deal with customers?
-Which of our strategies work well?
+Which of our strategies works well and increases customer loyalty?
 What should we keep doing?

 When customer service ground rules are implemented, the statement should be able to help the organization evaluate its performance and quality of service.
 It is the guideline on how to measure customer service success.

-This means that you can actually watch an employee interact with a Customer face-to-face, read their email, or listen to them on a call and be able to say, “Yes, they did achieve our Customer service vision statement,” or “No, there are areas for improvement”.
+This means that you can actually watch an employee interact with a customer face-to-face, read their email, or listen to them on a call and be able to say, “Yes, they did achieve our customer experience action statement,” or “No, there are areas for improvement”.

 Can everyone in the organization learn this?
-A customer service vision statement should be realistic.
-It should be practical and actionable that it can be learned within the company.
+A customer experience action statement should be realistic.
+It should be practical and actionable so that it can be learned within the company.

 Aside from laying the basics that have to be mastered, there should also be space for innovation.
 This means that it must be able to keep up with changing times, technologies, and customer trends.

-Any company can benefit from having a great customer service vision statement.
-Some are:
+Any company can benefit from having a great customer experience action statement:

 - It helps your company stand out from the rest.